-It has been a few days since we returned home and it’s taken a while to write anything on the blog, trying to sort out things.
+It has been a few days since we returned home and it’s taken a while to write anything on the blog.
 I thought of saying something about the situation before sharing any trip details as it has affected travel worldwide.
 At the beginning of the month, before leaving for the islands, it was a bit worrying how things were turning out in Europe but like others, I did not think the situation would escalate and result in travel bans and lockdowns of whole nations.
-What a time to travel.
-The year did start with hopes and several travel ideas in mind but we must forget them for now and wait for things to get better.
+The year did start with hopes and several travel ideas in mind but we must forget them for now.
 Our usual avoidance of crowded places and groups was a good idea as always.

 March 14th 2020.
 Up until the last couple of days, everything seemed fine.
 We spent the day in the sand dunes and walking by the beaches of Corralejo.
 At night, the streets seemed emptier.
 We stopped by The Smith’s Arms, where they told us that police were patrolling the streets as there’s a curfew.
 Spain is planning a nationwide ‘lockdown’.
 Our return flight happened to be the very next day.